PanicInitiative/panicbutton.io/_posts/web/home/0001-01-01-03-section-is-it-right-for-you.md

         answer: Low Risk
         content: Your country might be known to practise mass telecommunications monitoring and interception.
 If your profession makes you a target of this, then you should think seriously about whether using Panic Button will reveal information about your location and trusted contacts that could put you or them at increased risk.
   - id: final
     content: Panic Button is a useful tool to alert your network quickly and discretely in an emergency.
 It is not a fail-safe security tool!
+[Click to read more about how to setup a PACT](#pact) with your network so that respondents are prepared to act fast when they receive an alert.
     src: images/tool.png
 alert: Using Panic Button to send an alert only improves your safety when your contacts can do something to help you.
 The disguise is only here to delay the discovery of the application for as long as possible to send your location updates.
 A competent adversary might be able to find out about your location, that you are alerting your contacts or the identity of your contacts.